Odyssey

 };

 Let's restart our app.
 We first see the loading message, then a raw JSON response.
-The response includes a tracksForHome object (the name of our ), which contains an array of Track objects.
+The response includes a tracksForHome object (the name of our operation), which contains an array of Track objects.
 Looks good so far!
 Now, let's use this data in an actual view.

 http://localhost:3000